Where to Walk and Not Walk the Great Wall of China

 Sharing is caring!

-Walking the Great Wall of China is often a bucket list item of a traveller.
-By picking the right season to walk the wall, is made more special, as you are not dealing with hoards of tourists.
+Walking the Great Wall of China is often a traveller’s bucket list.
+Choosing the right season to walk the wall makes it more special, as you do not have to deal with lots of tourists.

 And, unless you are an adventure junkie, we’d recommend staying away from the unrestored section.
 It might just be your biggest adrenalin rush or your first panic attack.